jordanxlau/jordanxlau/README.md

 - 👋 Hi, I’m @jordanxlau
 - 👀 I’m interested in a career in computational linguistics.
 - 🌱 I’m currently studying computer science at the University of Ottawa.
-- 💞️ I’m looking to collaborate on mobile apps and games.
+- 💞️ I’m looking to collaborate on mobile apps, games or anythign fun!
 - 📫 You can soon reach me at my own personal webpage.

 <!---